vasumahesh1/azura/SourceDocs/setting-up.rst

 2. Run the Install Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Azura has an install script provided to you.
+There is a install script provided that auto downloads most non-compiler related dependencies.
 You need to have 7 zip installed.
 It can be in your PATH but it is not necessary.

 You can execute the script by calling: